darshanns09/AdventureWorks-Sales-Report-Power-Bi/README.md

 # AdventureWorks-Sales-Report-Power-Bi
 POWER BI PROJECT

 ## Overview of Adventure Works sales data -

+In AdventureWorks project, I have done work through the entire business intelligence workflow: connecting and shaping the data, building a relational model, adding calculated fields, and designing an interactive report.

+The AdventureWorks project is a comprehensive business intelligence (BI) initiative that involves various stages and tasks aimed at leveraging data to gain valuable insights into a fictional company's operations.

+The primary objective of this project is to extract meaningful insights from the company's data to support informed decision-making and enhance business performance.

-the Adventure Works project aimed to provide a comprehensive view of the company's performance over the years, including revenue growth, outlier detection, and insights into factors affecting sales.
+The Adventure Works project aimed to provide a comprehensive view of the company's performance over the years, including revenue growth, outlier detection, and insights into factors affecting sales.
 This data-driven approach supports informed decision-making and enhances business performance by leveraging the power of business intelligence tools like Power BI.

 ## Data preparation and loading -